parsiya/parsiya.net/content/post/2020/2020-05-01-quieter-burp-history/index.markdown

 ban entire domains is better.
 For example, to ban pretty much every request to `mozilla` we can use this regex `^.*mozilla\\.(com|net|org)$`.
 I updated the burp config.
 It should be cleaner now.

+**Update June 2021**: I have reduced the file size significantly.
+I compared the final config file with the default values and removed the JSON keys that were not modified.
+This does not have any performance effects.

 See mine at: